Cosmetic Dentistry

 There are different methods to restore or whiten the color of your teeth, but at Meza Dental Care Clinic, we prefer to use the chairside light whitening system since it´s used for fast, medical-grade whitening of strongly discolored teeth.
 Medical tooth whitening can also be used as an alternative and more conservative treatment for cosmetic improvement.

-Advantages of professional tooth whitening:
+Advantages of professional teeth whitening:

 A professional whitening session at your dentist’s office will provide better, whiter, and more even results.